QuirkyCort/micropython-gy33/gy33-uart/README.md

 ### GY33_UART.get_raw()

 Returns a list containing the raw "Red, Green, Blue, Clear" values.
+You must perform an "update()" first.

 ### GY33_UART.get_lcc()

 Returns a list containing the "Lux (brightness), Color Temperature, Color" values.
+You must perform an "update()" first.

 The "Color" value should be interpreted as follows: